 Avg variable / user

-Get a copy of this breakdown in your inbox, with the assumptions and how to keep Cowork spend under control.
-No gate on the calculator - this is optional.
+Get this breakdown and your spending policy plan in your inbox, with the assumptions.
+No gate on the calculator - this is optional, and we’ll follow up to help if you want it.

 How to read it